musicterms/MusicTerms.GitHub.io/README.md

 ![Screen Shot](https://github.com/musicterms/musicterms.github.io/blob/main/img/desktop.png?raw=true)

-Designed with innovation and elegance, the AlphaBrate Music Terminology Library is a simple and convenient way to look up musical terms.
+Designed with innovation and elegance, the AlphaBrate Music Terms is a simple and convenient way to look up musical terms.
 It’s ad-free and completely free to use, with no hidden fees or subscriptions.
 Just pure music term lookup at your fingertips.

 ## Contributing